Dual Degree Program in Public Health and Counseling

 Arcadia’s College of Health Sciences has nationally recognized health care programs that make the world a laboratory by providing real-world, integrative learning experiences.
 Graduate programs use evidence-based research and project-based learning to prepare health professionals for a rapidly changing global environment.
 Applied and pro bono clinical research, clinical rotations, international fieldwork, and multicultural assessment are threaded through the curricula.
 Graduate students also conduct research and publish with expert faculty in many fields.

-Dual-degree candidates must be accepted into each of the programs in order to pursue dual degrees: Master of Arts in Counseling Psychology (M.A.C.P.) and Master of Public Health (M.P.H.).
+Dual-degree candidates must be accepted into each of the programs in order to pursue dual degrees: Master of Arts in Counseling (M.A.C.) and Master of Public Health (M.P.H.).

 The mental health needs of individuals and the community are inextricably linked with socio-economic factors such as poverty, lack of access to health-care services, and inadequate education.
 These negative forces profoundly impact an individual’s ability to seek and maintain adequate physical and mental health, and in turn prevent individuals from advocating for themselves to access essential resources.